AsheThorne/AmethystXR/Engine/README.md

 Everything in `include/axr-hpp` is header only.
 No definitions in a `.cpp` file.

 The `include/axr` directory MUST ONLY contain `.h` files.
-These files MUST be valid c code.
+These files MUST be valid c code if they're exporting from the axr library.
+They can contain c++ code if they are header only and just wrappers for libraries like spdlog.
-No c++ specific code can be here.

 The `include/axr-hpp` directory MUST ONLY contain `.hpp` files.